John David Souther (album)

-John David Souther is the self-titled debut album American singer-songwriter J.D.
-Souther, released in 1972.
-The song "How Long" was recorded in 2007 by the Eagles on their album Long Road Out of Eden, from which it was released as a single.
+John David Souther is the debut album American singer-songwriter JD Souther, released in 1972.
+The song "How Long" was recorded by the Eagles for their 2007 album Long Road Out of Eden, from which it was released as a single.
 It was a Grammy award winner for them under the "Best Country Performance by a Duo or Group with Vocal" category.
 "Run Like a Thief" was covered by Bonnie Raitt on her album Home Plate.

 Background

-Souther was one of the first artists signed by David Geffen to Asylum records.
-He had previously collaborated with Glenn Frey in a folk duo called Longbranch Pennywhistle.
+Souther was one of the first artists signed by David Geffen to Asylum Records.
+Souther had previously collaborated with Glenn Frey in a folk duo called Longbranch Pennywhistle.
 Souther later joined with Chris Hillman and Richie Furay to form the Souther-Hillman-Furay Band after the release of his solo debut.
 They recorded two albums before he returned to his solo career.

 Reception

-In his retrospective review for Allmusic, critic Lindsay Planer wrote the album "bears the same earthy Southwestern textures that are inextricably linked to the roots of the country/rock subgenre.".
+In his retrospective review for AllMusic, critic Lindsay Planer wrote the album "bears the same earthy Southwestern textures that are inextricably linked to the roots of the country/rock subgenre."